CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

     ...
     ```

-**Sql Server Connector is now available to use as an Export Target, setup in the UI.**
+**SQL Server Connector is now available to use as an Export Target, set up in the UI.**

 #### Deep clean extra components

-In the event you need to remove all packages, it can be useful as part of troubleshooting to "deep clean" the components.
+If you need to remove all packages, it can be helpful as part of troubleshooting to "deep clean" the components.

 1. Delete the folders: